Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Proof of the interpolation formula

 Now we use the identity \eqref{FtildefromKhatlaplace}, i.e.,

 which holds for $\tau \in \mathcal{D}$ and $|r|$ sufficiently large (specifically, $r^2>0$ when $d=8$ and $r^2>2$ when $d=24$).
 We would like to use the formulas

 and

 which hold for sufficiently large $y$ (depending on $z$) because of the series expansions \eqref{eq:Kexpansion} and \eqref{eq:Khatexpansion}.
 Before we can use these formulas, we must check whether there is a single choice of $y$ that works for all $z$ on the imaginary axis.
 Fortunately, any $y \ge 1$ will work.
 Specifically, it follows from the residue formulas in part~(3) of Theorem~\ref{thm: K} that $\tau \mapsto \widehat{\K}(\tau,z)$ has no poles at $z$, $-1/z$, $z\pm1$, or $-1/z\pm1$.
 In particular, if $z$ is on the imaginary axis, then this function is holomorphic for $\Im(\tau)\ge1$ and $-1 \le \Re(\tau) \le 1$.
-Thus, the integrals in \eqref{eq:alphatilden} and \eqref{eq:betatilden} are independent of $y$ as long as $y \ge 1$, because the integrands are holomorphic and invariant under $\tau \mapsto \tau+1$.
+Therefore the contour integral of the integrands in \eqref{eq:alphatilden} and \eqref{eq:betatilden} around the rectangle with vertex set $\{-1+iy$, $iy$, $iy'$, $-1+iy'\}$ is zero for any $y,y' \geq 1$.
+The contributions from the vertical sides cancel since the integrand is invariant under $\tau \mapsto \tau+1$, which proves that the integrals in \eqref{eq:alphatilden} and \eqref{eq:betatilden} are independent of $y$ as long as $y \geq 1$.